- About Us

 In August 2005, as American Bank of Commerce approached its 43rd anniversary, the bank achieved the milestone of reaching 1/2 billion dollars in asset size.

 American Bank of Commerce, consistently profitable for over forty five years, celebrated its 50th Anniversary with an open house and ribbon cutting at the Wolfforth Banking Center on June 10, 2013.
 In early 2013, James S. Moore—who led this family owned bank through fifty years of prosperous growth—retired and passed the leadership role to the next generation of Moore family, Dr. John Moore.
-Dr. Moore has served on the board since 2005 and assumed the role of chairman of the board from his father in January.
-ABC Bank announced additional growth in leadership.
-E. Powell Thompson was named chief executive officer.
-In February 2016, James Arnold was named President.
+Dr. Moore has served on the board since 2005 and assumed the role of Chairman of the Board from his father in January 2013.
+Effective January 2019, E. Powell Thompson was named Vice Chairman of the board, and James Arnold was elected President and Chief Executive Officer.

 American Bank of Commerce ended 2018 with total assets of $969,593,000 and total deposits of $846,145,000.